 - iii.
-A pair of children aged 01 10 years regardless of gender - iv.
-An adolescent aged 11-120years paired with a child aged 01 -10 years of the same gender - v.
+A pair of children aged 0 10 years regardless of gender - iv.
+An adolescent aged 11-120years paired with a child aged 0 -10 years of the same gender - v.
 An unpaired adolescent aged 11-20 years - vi.
-An unpaired child aged 01 10 years - vii.
+An unpaired child aged 0 10 years - vii.
 An overnight carer for any usual household member, if the carer isn't a usual household - viii.
 Foster placement - ix.
-An adult or child where it would be detrimental to their mental health if they should share a room.

-7. Six-bedroom (or more) properties
+An adult or child where it would be detrimental to their mental health if they should share a room. - 7.
+Six-bedroom (or more) properties - a.

-- a.
 A couple who are married, have a civil partnership or who are cohabiting, or an adult aged 21 years or more, with any five (or more) of the following (multiples of the same bedroom entitlements or different bedroom entitlements are permitted): - i.
 An adult or child aged 21 years or more - ii.
 A pair of adolescents aged 11-20 years of the same gender - iii.
-A pair of children aged 01 10 years regardless of gender - iv.
-An adolescent aged 11-20 years paired with a child aged 01 -10 years of the same gender - v.
+A pair of children aged 0 10 years regardless of gender - iv.
+An adolescent aged 11-20 years paired with a child aged 1 -10 years of the same gender - v.
 An unpaired adolescent aged 11-20 years - vi.
-An unpaired child aged 01 10 years - vii.
+An unpaired child aged 0 10 years - vii.
 An overnight carer for any usual household member, if the carer isn't a usual household - viii.
 Foster placement - ix.
-An adult or child where it would be detrimental to their mental health if they should share a room. - 2.2.3 Applicants who are statutorily overcrowded at the point of application and remain so at the point of an offer of accommodation being made, that include adults who would be eligible and qualify for an allocation of social rented housing in their own right, will be offered allocation of multiple properties, one for the applicant and their usual household members and another(s) for any eligible and qualifying adult(s) that would have otherwise have been a household member. - 2.2.4 Applicants who are significantly overcrowded at the point of application and remain so at the point of an offer of accommodation being made may be permitted to bid for Birmingham City Council properties with one fewer bedrooms than their assessed bedroom need if the offer does not result in statutory overcrowding. - 2.2.5 Applicants who receive support from a carer who does not live with them and who is required to stay overnight, will be allocated a property with one additional bedroom for use by an overnight carer.
-A health or social care professional with direct
+An adult or child where it would be detrimental to their mental health if they should share a room. - 2.2.3 Applicants who are statutorily overcrowded at the point of application and remain so at the point of an offer of accommodation being made, that include adults who would be eligible and qualify for an allocation of social rented housing in their own right, will be offered allocation of multiple properties, one for the applicant and their usual household members and another(s) for any eligible and qualifying adult(s) that would otherwise have been a household member. - 2.2.4 Applicants who are significantly overcrowded at the point of application and remain so at the point of an offer of accommodation being made may be permitted to bid for Birmingham City Council properties with one fewer bedroom than their assessed bedroom need if the offer does not result in statutory overcrowding. - 2.2.5 Applicants who receive support from a carer who does not live with them and who is required to stay overnight, will be allocated a property with one additional bedroom for use by an overnight carer.
+A health or social care professional with direct knowledge of the applicant's condition will be contacted by the Local Authority for an opinion of the applicant's health and the impact on their housing needs, when the authority considers it to be appropriate to do so.